VLSI-EDA/PoC/docs/References/KnownIssues.rst

 interface.
 But the corresponding port of this record type should not be of mode ``inout`` to pass data in both direction.
-This restriction holds even if a record member will be driven only by one source in the real hardware and even if all possible drivers of this port are visible to the current synthesis run (AND-OR based multiplexer).
+This restriction holds even if a record member will be driven only by one source in the real hardware and even if all the drivers (one for each record member) are visible to the current synthesis run.
 The following observations have been made:

 * An IP core (entity or procedure) must drive all record members with